 A temporary parenting plan is a court-ordered arrangement that outlines how parents will share time and responsibilities for their children while a divorce or custody case is pending.
 The temporary plan is intended to provide stability for the child during a period of significant change and uncertainty.
 It is also meant to serve as a guide for parents on how to best co-parent during the divorce process, ensuring that the child’s needs are prioritized.

-Florida Statute 61.13 requires that the court establish a temporary parenting plan based on what is in the best interests of the child.
+Florida Statute 61.13 requires that the court establish a temporary parenting plan, Florida based on what is in the best interests of the child.
+At this stage of the case, many families also seek broader legal guidance, and working with an experienced alimony attorney in South Florida can be helpful when parenting issues intersect with financial and support matters during a pending divorce.
 The statute emphasizes that children benefit from having regular contact with both parents, and the court will strive to create an arrangement that supports a healthy relationship between the child and both parents.
 Temporary parenting plans typically address timesharing schedules, holiday arrangements, decision-making authority, and communication between parents.

 Factors Courts Consider When Establishing a Temporary Parenting Plan